Comparing The Different Types Of Mattresses

 - Depending on the individual, some latex mattresses can feel too hard, or unnatural compared to a sprung mattress

 - Often, they can be very heavy and hard to move around the house

 - They tend to be quite expensive.

 We believe and would always advise that you try and test a mattress before buying.
 What makes the perfect mattress is very personal.
-That’s why, here at CMS Downs, we believe in trying these products in store before you make that all important decision.
-Our showrooms have mattresses and beds from leading brand suppliers who offer a selection of different mattress types and fillings to give you the best choice, which combined with great advice should help you to make the right choice when buying your new mattress or bed.
+That’s why, here at CMS Downs, we believe in trying these products in store before you make that all-important decision.
+Our showrooms in Woking, Newbury and Winchester have mattresses and beds from leading brand suppliers who offer a selection of different mattress types and fillings to give you the best choice, which combined with great advice should help you to make the right choice when buying your new mattress or bed.